 The general fund revenues are subject to a number of economic factors but still tend to exhibit certain predictable trends.
 For instance, property taxes are based on the appraised value of real property in the community.
-Preliminary estimates indicate that appraised values in Alamo Heights have increased about 1.9 percent in 2013.
+Preliminary estimates indicate that appraised values in Alamo Heights have increased about 9.08 percent in 2015.
 A more detailed discussion of property tax is included later in this message.

 Permits and fees, sales tax and interest are typically more closely tied to the relative health of the economy.
-Although interest rates and construction costs are currently low, the credit market is unusually tight and banks are making fewer loans.
+Although interest rates remain low, the credit market is unusually tight and banks are making fewer loans.
 Being a relatively affluent community, some residents are taking advantage of the economy to make improvements to their homes or build new homes.
-However, the revenue derived from permits and fees have begun to increase in the current year.
 Sales tax and interest earned on investments are typically a direct result of economic activity and growth, respectively.
-Both revenue streams appear to be on an upward trend.
+Both permit and sales tax revenue streams remain very stable.